velezj/family-rpg-1/march-2021/characters/umrik.md

 - Umrik is extremely curious and will find -- and observe -- beauty in everything around him.
 This sometimes means that he is less attentive to the risks than the beauty.

-- He will try to use simple, concise sentences in speech and writing.
+- He will try to use simple  sentences in speech and writing and will intersperse genial conversational tones and habits while talking.
 He wants to be understood by everyone, and always cuts to the core concepts without faffing around the subject.

 # Hooks

 - [Rosaline Cotswad's](./rosaline-cotswad.md) father was a friend of Umrik, and she treats him as an uncle.
 She will introduce him to [Gustavo](./gustavo.md) as a potential teacher of magic.

+- Garth Ven knows Umrik.

+- Umrik will guide Gustavo to Garth as a potential teacher, via dreams, if Gustavo acts in a "good" alignment during a whole day.